 You'll develop a range of transferable skills during the course, including:

-You should have at least a 2:1 degree from a UK university in a subject with sufficient econometrics and economics content.
+You should have at least an upper second class honours degree (or equivalent qualification from outside the UK), with sufficient econometrics and economics content.
 A strong background in mathematics or statistics would be an advantage.

 If your first degree was awarded by an institution outside the UK, see our country-specific information.